Students, teachers take part in first virtual 9/11 'Teach to Remember' program

-JOHNSTOWN, Pa. – A somber scene of tolling bells and the names of passengers and crew being read played out on a large screen at Greater Johnstown High School auditorium on Monday as students from Seth Reese's civics class watched live the Flight 93 National Memorial remembrance ceremony.
+JOHNSTOWN, Pa. – A somber scene of tolling bells and the names of passengers and crew being read played out on a large screen inside Greater Johnstown High School’s auditorium on Monday as students from Seth Reese’s civics class watched the Flight 93 National Memorial remembrance ceremony live.

-An estimated 30,000 other learners and educators from across the country joined them.
+An estimated 30,000 other students and teachers from across the country joined them.

-This was the first year for the "Teach to Remember 9/11" virtual offering from the National Park Service and Friends of Flight 93 group that included the live-stream, a timeline, seating chart and phone calls, an investigation into the Shanksville, Somerset County, crash and interviews from passengers' and crews' families.
+This was the first year for the “Teach to Remember 9/11” virtual offering from the National Park Service and Friends of Flight 93 group that included the livestream, a timeline, seating chart and phone calls, an investigation into the Shanksville, Somerset County, crash and interviews with passengers’ and crews’ families.

 “They were brave heroes,” eighth-grader Andrew Campbell said.
 “It’s just sad.”

-He and his fellow schoolmates were the first to see the memorial service, but all of Reese's students, as well as those from Christian Wrabley's classes, reported to the auditorium for the rest of Monday to watch the event and hear the stories.
+He and his fellow schoolmates were the first to see the memorial service, but all of Reese’s students, as well as those from Christian Wrabley’s classes, reported to the auditorium Monday to watch the event and hear the stories.

-They also took part in group discussions, where the educators posed meaningful questions about the historic day and how those occurrences can connect to the modern day.
+They also took part in group discussions, where the teachers posed questions about the historic events and how those occurrences can connect to the modern day.

-The Teach to Remember program was introduced to allow educators to introduce the next generations who weren't alive during 9/11 to the events of that fateful day.
+The Teach to Remember program was launched to allow educators to introduce the next generations who weren’t alive during 9/11 to the events of that fateful day.

 Both the National Park Service and Friends group conceptualized the curriculum for sixth- through 12th-graders – other materials are available for younger grades – and invited classrooms from across the country to participate.